aliuosio/mage2.docker/README.md

     cp .env.sample .env

-    # set your keys from magento.com to install magento 2
+    # only needed if you want to install MAgento 2 on first build
     cp .docker/php/conf/auth.json.template .docker/php/conf/auth.json

     # the domain mage2.doc is saved to your /etc/hosts file